 If you want your team to do great work, then regular and timely holidays are an important component of that.
 Having a clear overview of your team’s time off allows you to identify a team member who might be at risk of burning out.

 - Sick days and illness

 A pattern of repeat absences can often indicate that all isn’t right with a team member.
-It might be a sign they are pushing themselves too hard, that things aren’t going well at home – or even an issue with their mental health.
+It might be a sign they are pushing themselves too hard, that things aren’t going well at home – or even an issue with their mental health (have a look at how you can mitigate mental health and performance here).
 Whatever it is, having a clear overview of sick days taken gives you the chance to ask that question and offer support if it is needed.